 Sedum Plants For Sale Online

-Sedums are tough; hardy perennial plants are known for their distinctive fleshy foliage and come in various shapes and sizes.
-Clusters of small star-shaped flowers often change color throughout their bloom time.
+Sedum or Stonecrop are tough; hardy perennial plants are known for their distinctive fleshy foliage and drought tolerance.
+Clusters of tiny star-shaped flowers often change color throughout their bloom time.

-Sedums are also known as stonecrop and thrive in the hot, full sun but will tolerate some shade.
-Sedums are considered succulent plants and have the ability to store water in their fleshy leaves.
+Sedum are also known as Stonecrop and thrive in the hot, full sun but tolerate some shade.
+Sedum are considered succulent plants and can store water in their fleshy leaves.
 Stonecrops come in many forms, from upright varieties to ground cover types.

-Upright sedums and creeping or groundcover sedums.
-The tall sedums like Sedum Autumn Joy or Sedum Autumn Fire have upright stems that grow from 1 to 3 feet tall depending on variety and conditions.
+Upright sedum and creeping or groundcover sedums.
+The tall sedums like Sedum Autumn Joy or Sedum Autumn Fire have upright stems that grow from 1 to 3 feet tall, depending on variety and conditions.

-The creeping sedums like Dragons Blood Sedum or Sedum Angelina are a wildly variable group with long narrow stems that grow along the ground and form mats of colorful foliage.
-Traditionally, creeping sedums are grown for their colorful foliage or for their draping form, which softens the edge of patio containers.
+The creeping sedums like Dragons Blood Sedum or Sedum Angelina are a wildly variable group with long narrow stems that form mats of colorful foliage.
+Traditionally, creeping sedums are grown for their colorful foliage or draping form, which softens the edge of patio containers.
 Although not typically grown for flowers, creeping sedums do produce attractive sprays of flowers.

 Using Sedum Plants in the landscape

-Sedums are an easy perennial plant for even the novice gardener to grow.
+Sedums are an easy perennial plant for even novice gardeners to grow.
 They are very low maintenance, requiring virtually no pruning to shape.
-They make great cut flowers, attract butterflies and pollinators, and are a great addition to any landscape.
+They make excellent cut flowers, attract butterflies and pollinators, and are a great addition to any landscape.

 Most sedums like to be planted in full sun, but some low-growing sedum groundcover varieties can tolerate up to part shade.
 Avoid planting sedum varieties next to larger bushes that can block sun exposure.
 Smaller ground cover varieties of sedum can be grown in a pot used as a "spiller" in mixed containers to soften the edge of the pot.

 As far as flowers go, sedum flowers are multipurpose.
 Bees and butterflies love the flowers, making this plant perfect for pollinator gardens.
-On taller blooming varieties, the dried bloom stems add winter interest to the garden as the flower heads naturally dry and stay atop the strong stems.
+The dried bloom stems add winter interest to the garden on taller blooming varieties as the flower heads naturally dry and stay atop the strong stems.
 Be sure to remove the prior year's growth early in the spring before new growth emerges to keep the plant looking its best.

 Planting companions for Sedums:

-Black-eyed Susans: Rudbeckias pair well with sedums due to flowering time.
-They flower at a similar time and the golden yellow flowers are toned down a bit by the soft pink flowers of sedums.
+Black-eyed Susan: Rudbeckias pair well with sedums due to flowering time.
+They flower at a similar time, and the golden yellow flowers are toned down a bit by the soft pink flowers of sedums.

-Salvias: Salvias like to grow in dry soils which make them perfect companions for the drought loving sedum.
+Salvia: Salvias like to grow in dry soils, making them perfect companions for the drought-loving sedum.

-Get your best sedums through Garden Goods Direct, America’s number one online garden center.
+Get the best sedum plants through Garden Goods Direct, America's number one online garden center.
 We guarantee the quality of each plant we send out — Woodie or one of his assistants inspects each one!
 Order online today with our easy ordering system to have your perennials delivered directly to your door.